-What is the Difference Between a Civil Ceremony and a Humanist Ceremony?
+The Difference Between a Civil and a Humanist Ceremony

 Humanist wedding ceremonies aren’t new; they have been carried out for hundreds of years.
 But right now, they’re more popular than ever before.
 Every year, there is a steady increase in Humanist ceremonies happening all over the UK and indeed the world.